-If the complaint relates to a financial service, you can refer it to our External Dispute Resolution Scheme.
-We are a member of Credit Ombudsman Service Ltd (“COSL”), one of the schemes approved by ASIC.
+If the complaint relates to a financial service, you can refer it to our External Dispute Resolution Scheme, The Australian Financial Complaints Authority.

-The contact details for COSL are as follows:
+The contact details for AFCA are as follows:

 If the matter relates to privacy, you may take the matter up with the Privacy Commissioner.